LeTailleCrayon/keypad-smart-home/README.md

  | Raspberry Pi Zero W  | Ok.
 With GPIOs  |
  | Raspberry Pi 3+/4+ | OK |

-For the keyboard, we advise you to use a keyboard that have one more row with the "ABCD#" buttons. (en) / Pour le clavier nous vous recommandons d'utiliser un clavier avec une rangée suppplémentaire contenant les touches "ABCD#" (fr)
+For the keyboard, we advise you to use a keyboard that have one more column with the "ABCD#" buttons. (en) / Pour le clavier nous vous recommandons d'utiliser un clavier avec une rangée suppplémentaire contenant les touches "ABCD#" (fr)

 ![keypad](https://protosupplies.com/wp-content/uploads/2017/11/Membrane-Keypad-4-x-4.jpg)